vladhaidukkk/01-hackathon/README.md

 ### Project description

-Our tea consists of 6 people created web application during the **two-days hackathon** in which you can trigger different actions from context menu(right mouse click).
+Our team consists of 6 people created web application during the **two-days hackathon** in which you can trigger different actions from context menu(right mouse click).
 As an example you can play a piano or request a weather in your city.
-In total we created 9 different actions.
+In total, we created 9 different actions.
 As a result our team took 🥇 place on this hackathon.

 ### Development description